Attention Residue Management: 5-Step Clearing Protocol

 Mark’s team observed that workers in interrupted conditions experienced higher workload, more stress, higher frustration, more time pressure, and greater effort compared to those working without interruptions [3].

-Rubinstein, Meyer, and Evans demonstrated in their foundational study on executive control that switching costs increase significantly with task complexity and decrease with task familiarity [6].
-Switching between two unfamiliar analytical tasks carries substantially higher cognitive cost than switching between routine tasks.
+Rubinstein, Meyer, and Evans, in their foundational study of executive control, showed that switching costs climb with task complexity and fall with task familiarity [6].
+Jumping between two unfamiliar analytical tasks costs you far more than alternating between two routines you could run in your sleep.

 FactorLow residueHigh residue